-How to terminate a contract.
+How to terminate a contract and end the agreement terms.

 Contract termination can be a challenge.
 Learn what situations can help you terminate a contract you no longer want.